NationalUniversitySystem/nusa-dev-tools/docs/tools/web-tools.md

 - [Unsplash Source](https://source.unsplash.com/) - Like the above but official to Unsplash.com.

 ## Image Compression
+- [Squoosh](https://squoosh.app/) - Google's public image compressor.
+Has more options than compressor.io.
+- [Compress Image Online](https://compressimage.io/) - New comer (at time of initial commit).
+Compares itself to Compressor.io and it is Browser based so images are not sent to any servers.
 - [Compressor.io](https://compressor.io/) - Always swore by this site.
 Really wish it had an API or that I could purchase it.
-- [Squoosh](https://squoosh.app/) - Google's public image compressor.
-Has more options than compressor.io.
 - [SVGOMG](https://jakearchibald.github.io/svgomg/) - SVG Optimizer is a tool for optimizing SVG vector graphics files.

 ## Pagespeed